mumble-voip/mumble/SECURITY.md

 Please report vulnerabilities in private to security@mumble.info.

 We will do our best to respond, verify them and resolve them as quickly as possible.

+## Security Advisories

+Our security advisories are published at <https://www.mumble.info/security/>.